swarnalee-m/green-website/_notes/your-first-note.md

 $ cat /dev/urandom | grep "the answer to life" # shell scripts look nice too
 ```

+### Archive
+The archive page displays all notes in reverse chronological order.
+Design is inspired by https://maximevaillancourt.com/blog.

+Archive page includes:
+- Note title with link to note
+- Note theme (More on theme variables in [[Note Formatting#Themes aka Categories]])
+- Month and Year modified
+- Excerpt

 ### Next steps
 To deploy via FTP or SSH, configure [Jekyll Build Commands](https://www.deployhq.com/guides/jekyll) and `vendor` caching on [DeployHQ](https://www.deployhq.com/r/nx7qct).
 Connect to your Github Repo and publish!